Infinite ergodic theory for three heterogeneous stochastic models with application to subrecoil laser cooling: Three stochastic models

 \section{Three stochastic models}

 Here, we introduce the three stochastic models of subrecoil laser cooling.
 All the models describe stochastic dynamics of the momentum of an atom.

-First, the HRW model is a one-dimensional continuous-time random walk (CTRW) in momentum space.
+First, the HRW model is a one-dimensional continuous-time random walk (CTRW) in momentum space $p$.
+Here, we consider confinement, which is represented by reflecting boundary at $p=-p_{\max}$ and $p_{\max}$.
 The CTRW is a random walk with continuous waiting times.
 Usually, in the CTRW the waiting times are independent and identically distributed (IID).
-In the HRW model, they are not an IID random variable.
+In the HRW model, they are not IID random variables.
 In the HRW, the waiting time between stochastic updates of momentum given $p$ is exponentially distributed with a mean waiting time $1/R(p)$.
 After waiting the atom jolts and momentum is modified.
-We assume that the jump distribution follows a Gaussian distribution:
+We assume that the jump distribution $G( \Delta p)$ follows a Gaussian distribution:

 where $\Delta p$ is a jump of the momentum of an atom and $\sigma^2$ is the variance of the jumps.
 The heterogeneous rate $R(p)$ is important to cool atoms and can be realized by velocity selective coherent population trapping in experiments \cite{AAK88}.
 In subrecoil laser cooling, the jump rate $R(p)$ is typically given by